Coronavirus Policy Updates

 During Leave of Absence status, coverage is still in place for incidents which may have occurred prior to the beginning date of the Leave of Absence.
 For policyholders with claims made coverage, you can still report claims which took place prior to your leave of absence.
 You do not need to purchase ERE (tail coverage) during a Leave of Absence.

-It is important for doctors to call NCMIC when practice resumes to remove the Leave of Absence and reactivate their policies.
+It is important to call NCMIC when practice resumes to remove the Leave of Absence and reactivate their policies.
 Remember, coverage will not apply for incidents that occur during the Leave of Absence period.

 Disclaimer: The Covid-19 Leave of Absence is not available in all states.